barryclark/jekyll-now/_posts/2015-08-17-Working-Toward-Bret-Victors-Learnable-Programming.md

 ![Instant response is neat](https://i.gyazo.com/124b21a9ac1e22316b5fa4301b52eca4.gif)

-**Allow programmers to navigate through time.** We can enable powerful new ways of thinking by allowing developers to easily navigate forward and backward through time.
+**Allow programmers to navigate through time.** We can enable powerful new ways of thinking by allowing developers to easily navigate forwards and backwards through time.

 ![Time Travel Is Neat](https://i.gyazo.com/0dd097c6689b4955a98601b0ea537da8.gif)